Akshay-Hegde/capp-cache/README.md

 ### `window.cappCache.revokeResourceUriForUrl(url)`
 [Releases](https://developer.mozilla.org/en-US/docs/Web/API/URL/revokeObjectURL) the memory allocated for a resource that was previously assigned using `getResourceUri`.
 Note that this is only applicable for *binary* resources, that were create the `isBinary : true` flag.
 While not required, you can use this method to free the memory that was reserved for a resource.
 Also, note that you need to provide the original url that was used in `getResourceUri`.

+### `window.cappCache.setLogLevel(window.cappCache.LOG_LEVELS)`
+Sets the console output log level of the library.
+By default set to warn.

 ### FAQ

 #### Why not just use Service Worker?